RLGen/Deem/README.md

 selected subset: the removal of mislabeled instances and significant gradient variations caused by iterative training.

-🙌  With Deem, we thoroughly evaluate the state-of-the-art *data cleaning* and *coreset selection* approaches on our datasets.
+🙌  With Deem, we thoroughly evaluate the state-of-the-art *data cleaning* and *subset selection* approaches on our datasets.

 <span id="-struct"></span>
 ## 📧 Folder Structure